Anki Review

 Anki Pros

-- + Highly effective spaced repetition system that maximizes retention and minimizes study time.
+- + effective spaced repetition system that maximizes retention and minimizes study time.

 - + Extensive media support allows for diverse learning styles, including visual and auditory learners.